slsa-framework/slsa/docs/_posts/2023-05-01-bringing-improved-supply-chain-security-to-the-nodejs-ecosystem.md

+---
-## Bringing Improved Supply Chain Security to the Node.js Ecosystem
+title: Bringing Improved Supply Chain Security to the Node.js Ecosystem
+author: "Ian Lewis, Laurent Simon"
+is_guest_post: false
+---

 It has been a big month for supply chain security!
 [GitHub recently announced the public beta](https://github.blog/2023-04-19-introducing-npm-package-provenance/)